scheff173/NoGL3dDemo/README.md

 - magnification filters and
 - minification filters.

-For best performance, I didn't implement any filtering.
+For best performance, I didn't implement any texture filtering.
 Thus, in both situations the nearest texel is chosen.
 This means the U-V coordinates (associated two vertices) are simply interpolated.

 The interpolated U-V coordinates are used with my overloaded `Texture::operator[]`.